• Skip to main content

 Reduce Transparency on Mac

-Follow the steps below to reduce transparency on your Mac and see if it results in a faster Mac.
+Follow the steps below to reduce transparency on your Mac and see if it does result in an improvement in the performance of your computer.

-1. Click on the Apple Icon from the top menu bar of your Mac and then click on System Preferences… option in the drop-down menu (See image below).
+1. Click on Apple Logo located in the top-menu bar and select System Preferences… in the drop-down menu.

-2. On the System Preferences screen, click on Accessibility.
+2. On the System Preferences screen, click on the Accessibility Icon.

 Accessibility Option in System Preferences on Mac